Current Board Members

 Trevor Toone has been the Principal of Columbia College since 1999.
 In the past, he was the Vice Principal of Columbia College and a chemistry instructor for Columbia College.
 Prior to that, he was a research association for the chemistry department in the University of BC.
 He is a member of the Transfer and Articulation Committee of the BC Council of Administrative Tribunals.
 Mr. Tonne holds his Doctorate (Ph.D) in Physical Organic Chemistry and his Master of Science, both from the University of East Anglia in England.
 He also holds his Bachelor of Science in Chemistry from the University of Sussex.
 Mr. Toone completed his post-doctoral fellowship in chemistry at York University and the University of BC.

-Kimberly P. Franklin is Associate Professor and Dean of the Trinity Western University (TWU) School of Education.
-Prior to her role as Dean, she was the Director of Professional Programs and taught Language Arts: Curriculum and Pedagogy, Curriculum Development, and Assessment for Learning.
+Kimberly P. Franklin is Interim Vice Provost of Teaching and Learning at Trinity Western University (TWU).
+Prior to this role, she served the School of Education at TWU as Dean and Associate Professor, teaching in the areas of Curriculum Development and Assessment for Learning.
 Before joining TWU, Dr. Franklin was the Director of Instruction at Pacific Academy.
-Currently, she is the Chair of the Association of BC Deans of Education.
+She also served as Chair of the Association of BC Deans of Education (2015-2017).
 She holds her Doctorate in Education from Simon Fraser University, her Master of Education from the Ontario Institute for Studies in Education (OISE) and her Bachelor of Education from the University of BC.